AaronCrisologo/Class-Compass-Your-University-Companion-App-/README.md

 Since the project does not involve backend interaction, network security measures like data encryption and secure API communication will not be implemented.

 ## ***Climate Action Commitment:***
-The Class Compass project aligns with Sustainable Development Goal 4 (Quality Education), which aims to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
-By providing students with a centralized platform for accessing critical academic information and resources, Class Compass supports Goal 4 by:
+The Class Compass project aligns with **Sustainable Development Goal 4 (Quality Education)**, which aims to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

-**Increasing Access to Information:**
-By aggregating academic calendars, event information, and emergency contacts in one accessible app, Class Compass enhances students' access to essential educational resources, promoting informed decision-making and improving overall educational outcomes.

-**Enhancing Educational Quality:**
-By facilitating effective communication between students and academic institutions, Class Compass helps streamline administrative processes and reduce disruptions in students' learning experiences.
-This contributes to a more efficient and effective educational environment.

-**Promoting Digital Innovation:**
-Class Compass leverages digital technology to innovate how educational information is accessed and managed, promoting sustainable practices and enhancing the efficiency of educational services.

 ## ***Technologies***
 • **Flutter Framework:** Flutter will serve as the primary framework for developing the mobile application's front-end.
 Flutter enables rapid development of cross-platform applications with a single codebase, ensuring consistency across Android and iOS devices.